Q-Day: The Day Your Encryption Stops Protecting You

 Any consumer product claiming to be "quantum-proof" today.
 The standards just shipped.
 Nobody has a finished consumer product yet.

 Scott Covert, who actually built this.
-I work with these tools hands-on every day, not from the cheap seats.
+I work with these tools hands-on every day.
 If something here sparked a question, a project, or a “wait — can you build that for me?”, that's the best message I get.
 Reach me, pitch a collab, or book a consult.

 Follow Scott · Substack · Medium